yuvalmGS/gigaspaces-wiki-jekyll/xap97net/data-grid-view.markdown

 page_id: 63799321
 ---

+{% compositionsetup %}
-{% compositionsetup %}{summary}Cluster wide queries or single Space instance queries on your data{summary}
+{% summary %}Cluster wide queries or single Space instance queries on your data{% endsummary %}

 The Data Grid view provides Space and Space instance navigation, for querying data and viewing class metadata.
 Select a "Space" or press the arrow to drill down into the Space instances of each Space (cluster).